chrisrzhou/unified-doc/packages/react-unified-doc/readme.md

 ```

 ## Description
-`react-unified-doc` provides a [React][react] wrapper around the [**unified-doc**][unified-doc] ecosystem to render content.
+`react-unified-doc` provides a [React][react] wrapper around the [**unified-doc**][unified-doc] project to render content.
 It uses the [unified][unified] ecosystem to parse, transform and render content through [rehype][rehype] plugins.
 Supported source content (`text`, `markdown`, `html`) is parsed into a [hast][hast] tree which is then marked up with React into a safely sanitized HTML document.
-The rendering process is robust because it acts on a unified syntax tree instead of custom string parsing operations.
-The rendered document is **non-opinionated** and maintains **high fidelity** with the source content, and supports easy customizations with standard CSS.
+This document is *non-opinionated* and maintains *high fidelity* with the source content, and supports easy customizations with standard web technologies.

-Annotating documents is easily done with specifying a simple and declarative `annotations` prop.
-Annotations are performed on matching `text` nodes and are rendered as `<mark />` tags.
-They do not involve JS nor affect the document layout, but are simply **semantic additions** to the document enriching text nodes.
+Annotating documents is easily accomplished by declaratively specifying the `annotations` prop.
+The annotation algorithm is a pure *semantic addition* to the document converting matching `text` nodes into `<mark />` tags, and leaves the rest of the document unchanged.
 An annotation is an object containing the following information:
-- `startOffset`, `endOffset`: offsets relative to the source content informing the renderer where to apply annotations.
+- `startOffset`, `endOffset`: positional string offsets relative to the source content.
-- `classNames`, `style`: apply specific styles on annotated nodes.
+- `classNames`, `style`: ways to customize the annotated nodes.
 - `anchor`, `label`: support features such as anchor permalinks or rendering a label for the annotation.
 - any other data that is useful for working with annotation callbacks.

-Various callbacks that support annotations interactions (click, hover, tooltips), and capturing text-selection events allow for building interactive applications for rendering and annotating documents.
+Various annotation callbacks (click, hover, tooltips), and text-selection callbacks allow for building interactive applications involving rendering and annotating documents.

 `react-unified-doc` is a part of the [unified][unified] ecosystem, which allows it to benefit from many plugins.
 It accepts [rehype][rehype] plugins via the `rehypePlugins` prop to enrich documents with additional features.